 - reducing invalid configurations

-- mass customisation of the products
+- mass customization of the products

-- maintenance involved in product operations.
+- the maintenance involved in product operations.

 Below are the set of users usually involved in the configuration setup & process.